SteffiBaumgart/Other/README.md

 #README

-##PREREQUISITES:
+##PRE-REQUISITES:
-1.Git clone from the URL https://github.com/SteffiBaumgart/Other/BusinessOpticsTask
+1.Git clone from the [https://github.com/SteffiBaumgart/Other/BusinessOpticsTask](this link)

-2.Ensure that Python is installed (any version) 3.Ensure that the Flask and Requests libraries are installed, as well as D3.js
+2.Ensure that Python is installed (any version)

+3.Ensure that the Flask and Requests libraries are installed, as well as D3.js

 ##HOW TO RUN: